CSAILVision/miniplaces/README.md

 ## 1. Overview of challenge dataset

+The link for downloading the image data is [here](http://miniplaces.csail.mit.edu/data/data.tar.gz).

 There are three types of image data for this competition, all coming from the larger Places2 dataset: training data (TRAINING), validation data (VALIDATION), and test (TEST).
 There is no overlap in the three sources of data: TRAINING, VALIDATION, and TEST.
 All three sets of data contain images of 100 categories of scenes.

 ```